replicatedhq/replicated/README.md

 #### (Pre-requirement) Config the CLI to have access to the Replicated Vendor portal

-To use the CLI you need a user Token to connect.
-You can create one by click on `New User API Token` into your [Account Settings](https://vendor.replicated.com/account-settings).
+To use the CLI you need a user API Token to connect.
+You can create one by clicking on `New User API Token` in your [Account Settings](https://vendor.replicated.com/account-settings).

 Then, you can set the following environment variable to avoid passing it as arguments to each command